Getting started

 ASoC aids security policy compliance.
 By using predefined policies, or defining custom policies, it is easy to identity which applications are non-compliant and require attention.
 By filtering according to defined policies, issue fixes can be prioritized.
 Instead of getting lost in a sea of issues, filtering according to specific policies helps prioritize fixes to target specific compliances.

-ASoC also lets you run Personal Scans, that appear in the list of scans for an application, but whose scan data is not merged with the rest of the application results.
+ASoC also lets you run personal scans.
+Personal scan appear in the list of scans for an application, but scan data is not merged with the rest of the application results.
 This enables developers to run scans without the issues found appearing in the overall application data.
 The results of personal scans can thus be examined for critical issues before the code is pushed to the main code stream.

 ASoC helps leverage all scanning capabilities to scan many types of applications, manage the security compliance of the whole organization, and automate security scanning operations.